NorthBit/bulletin-scraper/README.md

 This is a scraping tool to download all bulletin `.msu` files, extract the executables and download relevant symbols.

+Be warned, downloading everything eats up a lot of disk space.

 ## Dependencies